 This has been a busy week full of appointments and school meetings and I am so glad that Friday is finally here.
 Kids keep you on your toes, be they little or grown.
 There is never a dull moment and time just flies by.
 Thankfully, we have been having great weather – warm and full of sunshine.
 This made it very pleasant to be out and about.
 I did share some pictures on Facebook on the fall colors happening here in the prairie.
 Do check it out.

 I have been making a lot of simple one pot meals lately because of the busy schedule.
-Stewed beef is one of the family’s favorite and this dish can be prepared ahead earlier in the day.
-I normally add barley to the mix but since I had a can of beans sitting in the pantry, I decided to throw them in.
-I am glad I did as it made the stew so warm, comforting, and hearty, great for healthy teenage appetites!
+This Beef and Bean Stew is a family favorite which can be prepared ahead of time.
+It is warm, comforting, and hearty, great for healthy teenage appetites!
 As the weather cools down (I know it will but I am hoping it will stay warm for as long as possible), this will be a wonderful dish to prepare for those cold evenings.

 - 2 lbs (900g) chuck roast, cut into bite size pieces